hogthrob/RasPiBrew/README.md

 This program will control an electric heating element in a vessel to set temperatures and regulate boil.
 All status included temperature is sent back wirelessly approx. every second.
 The duty cycle and temperature is plotted in real time.
 A Type C PID algorithm has been successfully implemented to automatically control the heating element when the desired temperature is set.

+### Details
+The system can control multiple output using different temperatur sensors and PID values.
+See end of raspibrew.py and config.xml

+The configuration in this forked repository is a 2 sensor, 2 actor (Heater,Pump) configuration using 1wire Sensors connected to a Raspberry Pi.

+### Brew Automation

+In addition to the generic PID & PWM Controller in raspibrew.py, the software contains a brewing automation controller which can automate the brewing process.
+The current setup uses either a console terminal or a 20x4 HD44780 LCD connected using I2C and some simle buttons connected to GPIO to allow interaction during the brewing process.

+### Simulation Mode

+It also provides a sensor and vessel simulation mode, including a time speedup mode (simulation runs x times faster than real time).
+The simulation mode can be run on any kind of machine, not only on a Raspberry Pi.

+The simulation data models a 25l/6 gal brew setup using a 2000W heater.
+Simulation is not complete, many aspects (deadtime, residual heat of heater) are not covered.

 RasPiBrew Webpage:
 [http://raspibrew.com](http://raspibrew.com)
 Hardware and Software Setup Information: